IBM-Cloud/docs/services/ContinuousDelivery/index.md

 Adopt a DevOps approach by using {{site.data.keyword.contdelivery_full}}, which includes toolchains that automate the building and deployment of applications.
 You can get started by creating a simple deployment toolchain that supports development, deployment, and operations tasks.
 {: shortdesc}

-After you create an instance of {{site.data.keyword.contdelivery_short}} by selecting its service tile from the {{site.data.keyword.Bluemix_notm}} catalog, you can choose how you want to get started with the service.
+After you create an instance of {{site.data.keyword.contdelivery_short}} by selecting it from the {{site.data.keyword.Bluemix_notm}} catalog, you can choose how you want to get started with the service.
  ![Continuous Delivery welcome page](images/cd_landing_page.png)

  * To get started quickly and deploy your application by using an automated pipeline, in the "Starting with a pipeline" section, click **[Start here](#starting_with_a_pipeline)**.
 You can add more tools later.